Eduard-Konovka/online-store/README.md

 # Web application of a book online store (course project)

-A single-page web application of an online bookstore that allows you to filter the selection of books with automatic calculation of the order amount.
+A single-page web application of an online bookstore.

+The application allows you to search for books by part of the title; filter a selection of books by four price ranges or a certain price; sort books in descending and ascending order by SCU (Stock Keeping Unit, article number) or by price.
+On the page of a separate book, you can use a thematic tag to go to the list of books with a topic corresponding to the tag, so the application also implements sorting by thematic tags.
+On the page of a separate book, there is additionally a link to the Google search engine for the keywords of the book title.
+Both on the page of a separate book and in the cart, the amount of the order of a particular book is automatically calculated depending on the quantity, in addition, the total amount of the order of all books and their quantity is calculated in the cart.
+For convenience, in the cart, the transition from the cart to the page of a separate book is additionally implemented.

 The web application is implemented according to the "Mobile First" strategy with an adaptive-responsive layout with the following breakpoints: